Camp Zama volunteers recognized for 10,000 hours helping Religious Service Office

-John Villanueva, right, and his family were among those honored during an appreciation dinner Sept.
-16 at the Camp Zama Community Club to recognize the contributions of several volunteers in the community.
+CAMP ZAMA, Japan – The U.S. Army Garrison Japan Religious Services Office hosted an appreciation dinner Monday at the Camp Zama Community Club to recognize the contributions of hundreds of volunteers in the community.

+The event brought together many of the volunteers who collectively gave more than 10,000 hours of their time at events at the Camp Zama Chapel and other RSO initiatives in the past year.

+During the dinner, USAG Japan Chaplain (Lt.
+Col.) Damon Saxton expressed his gratitude to the almost 200 community volunteers for their commitment and hard work in supporting the RSO and the chapel.

 |Date Taken: